Hurricane Maria: Puerto Rico

 The storm made landfall on Puerto Rico on Wednesday, September 20, near the Yabucoa municipality at 10:15 UTC (6:15 a.m. local time) as a high-end Category 4 hurricane with winds of 155 mph.
 A sustained wind of 64 mph with a gust to 113 mph was reported in San Juan, immediately prior to the hurricane making landfall on the island.
 After landfall, wind gusts of 109 mph were reported at Yabucoa Harbor and 118 mph at Camp Santiago.
 A minimum barometric pressure reading of 926.6 mbar was reported in Yabucoa.
 In addition, heavy rainfall occurred throughout the territory, peaking at 37.9 in in Caguas.
-The eyewall replacement cycle that caused María to weaken to Category 4 strength also caused the eye to triple in size as the diameter expanded 9–28 nmi prior to landfall.
+The eyewall replacement cycle that caused Maria to weaken to Category 4 strength also caused the eye to triple in size as the diameter expanded 9–28 nmi prior to landfall.
 This change in size caused the area exposed to high-intensity winds on the island to be far greater.
 Widespread flooding affected San Juan, waist-deep in some areas, and numerous structures lost their roof.
 The coastal La Perla neighborhood of San Juan was largely destroyed.
 Cataño saw extensive damage, with the Juana Matos neighborhood estimated to be 80-percent destroyed.
 The primary airport in San Juan, the Luis Muñoz Marín International Airport, was slated to reopen on September 22.